Planning Timeline

 - Stay focused on the quality of your school work.

-- Create a timeline for registering and taking standardized tests keeping in mind any academic, extracurricular, or personal commitments, e.g. athletic schedules.
+Create a timeline for registering and taking standardized tests keeping in mind any academic, extracurricular, or personal commitments, e.g. athletic schedules.
 Juniors should make plans to take at least one, but more likely two standardized tests by June of junior year.
-Since juniors do not receive their PSAT results until mid-December we strongly encourage students not to begin taking the SAT or ACT until February/March of junior year at the earliest.
+Since juniors do not receive their PSAT results until mid-November we strongly encourage students not to begin taking the SAT or ACT until February/March of junior year at the earliest.

 - Make plans to visit colleges during breaks and on weekends.
 Discover what type of college suits you best.